-Longlands is not a working farm but we do have a rather large menagerie of animals including three black cats, up to four dogs, fish, chickens and Humphrey “the guard duck” and sometimes visiting sheep in our top field for mowing purposes!
+Longlands is not a working farm but we do have a rather large menagerie of animals.
+There are sometimes visiting sheep in our top field for mowing purposes!
 There are sheep in every field surrounding Longlands.

 If you have any questions or concerns please don’t hesitate to email us on firstname.lastname@example.org or call 01271 882004.

 The nearest train station to Longlands is Barnstaple (12 miles away), however, train routes and connections often make Tiverton Parkway a more convenient station, even though it is 40 miles away.
 If coming from Barnstaple the Filers 309 Bus stops at Easter Close Cross, practically at the end of the drive.